lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-8.png)

-Now you will need to configure Docker desktop.
+Now you will need to configure Docker desktop to use wsl.
 Go to Settings and select `Resources/WSL integration.` Make sure the sliders are set as follows to allow Docker to integrate to your Ubuntu image.
 Check these sliders occasionally as they sometimes get reset.

 ![Alt text](/images/image-42.png)